Dear churches,

 I like to Facebook church creep for a couple of reasons:

-• Many of the things we do as a church, I steal borrow from what other churches are doing.
-Some of you have awesome ideas - so I like to find those and see if they can work in our context.
+stealborrow from what other churches are doing.
+Some of you have awesome ideas - so I like to find those and see if they can work in our context. - I want to know what your church is like.

-• I'm just generally nosy.
+- I'm just generally nosy.

 But often, I am disappointed by your church Facebook page.
 Listen: I am no expert.
 90% of what I've learned I've learned from trial & error.
 But I'm going to put my advice out there for you anyway.